-4.19 Prosecution
+4.8 Prosecution

-4.9.0 The Annual Survey of Industries being statutory and the factory owners are obliged to submit the ASI return, it is essential that legal action should be initiated in respect of the units who don't submit the ASI return by the target date.
-For this purpose, the list of the defaulting units should be sent to the Division immediately after the survey is over.
-The specimen show cause notice should be filled in separately for each defaulting unit and sent along with the list for signature by Deputy Director General and Statistics Authority.

-4.9.1 When the prosecution proceedings are to be initiated the following guidelines shall be strictly followed.

-- (i) The show cause notice shall be sent by Registered Post with AD and office copy shall be kept in files with ROs/SROs. - (ii) It shall be correctly addressed to Owner/Proprietor/Occupier. - (iii) Every care shall be taken for filling the correct dates of issue of notice, due date for receipt of Return as per notice etc. - (iv) In the show-cause notice, due date shall be taken as the date on 30th day after the date of receipt of the notice by the factory. - (v) In case any show cause notice is returned undelivered to the sender, attempt shall be made to re-serve the notice to the correct address and correct owner.
-The Chief Inspector of Factories or appropriate Licensing Authority may be contacted for correct name of owner & address etc. wherever necessary. - (vi) In case of non-receipt of acknowledgement of registered post, the matter shall be referred to concerned Post Master immediately and duplicate receipt/certificate of delivery of notice/reminder/show-cause notice, as the case may be, needs to be obtained.
-This is very much required for the sanction of prosecution. - (vii) For each and every unit to whom show-cause notice is issued, a separate file shall be opened which will be needed at FOD Hqrs for sanction of prosecution order etc. It shall be ensured that all the papers including acknowledgement receipts of original and show cause notice are available in each file. - (viii) If neither the ASI return nor any reply for extension of time is received by the concerned SRO/NSRO after the due date mentioned in the show-cause notice, the case file together with complete documents shall be sent immediately to FOD Hqrs, New Delhi for further legal proceedings to be started by RO. - (ix) Before sending these files to FOD (Hqrs.), the particulars of the factory proposed for prosecution may be furnished in the prescribed proforma and examine each case thoroughly & shall ensure that all the relevant papers are available in each file including acknowledgement receipt of original notice and show cause notice. - (x) Cases of closed/non-existent units need thorough examination before issuing of show-cause notice/sending the proposal for prosecution to FOD (Hqrs.).
+- 4.8.0 The Annual Survey of Industries being statutory and the factory owners are obliged to submit the ASI return, it is essential that legal action should be initiated in respect of the units who don't submit the ASI return by the target date.
+For this purpose, the list of the defaulting units should be sent to the Statistics Officer immediately after the survey is over.
+The specimen show cause notice should be filled in separately for each defaulting unit and sent along with the list for signature by Deputy Director General and Statistics Officer. - 4.8.1 When the prosecution proceedings are to be initiated the following guidelines shall be strictly followed. - The show cause notice shall be sent by Registered Post with AD and office (i) copy shall be kept in files with ROs/SROs. - It shall be correctly addressed to Owner/Proprietor/Occupier. (ii) - Every care shall be taken for filling the correct dates of issue of notice, due (iii) date for receipt of Return as per notice etc. - In the show-cause notice, due date shall be taken as the date on 30th day after (iv) the date of receipt of the notice by the factory. - (v) In case any show cause notice is returned undelivered to the sender, attempt shall be made to re-serve the notice to the correct address and correct owner.
+The Chief Inspector of Factories or appropriate Licensing Authority may be contacted for correct name of owner & address etc. wherever necessary. - In case of non-receipt of acknowledgement of registered post, the matter shall (vi) be referred to concerned Post Master immediately and duplicate receipt/certificate of delivery of notice/reminder/show-cause notice, as the case may be, needs to be obtained.
+This is very much required for the sanction of prosecution. - For each and every unit to whom show-cause notice is issued, a separate file (vii) shall be opened which will be needed at Office of Statistics Officer for sanction of prosecution order etc. It shall be ensured that all the papers including acknowledgement receipts of original and show cause notice are available in each file. - If neither the ASI return nor any reply for extension of time is received by the (viii) concerned SRO/NSRO after the due date mentioned in the show-cause notice,

-4.9.2 A monthly statement on issue of show-cause notice giving details of factories SRO/NSROwise for the region as a whole in the prescribed format shall be prepared and sent to FOD(Hqrs.) every month.
+- the case file together with complete documents shall be sent immediately to Office of Statistics Officer for further legal proceedings to be started by RO. - Before sending these files to Concerned Statistics Officer, the particulars of (ix) the factory proposed for prosecution may be furnished in the prescribed proforma and examine each case thoroughly & shall ensure that all the relevant papers are available in each file including acknowledgement receipt of original notice and show cause notice. - Cases of closed/non-existent units need thorough examination before issuing (x) of show-cause notice/sending the proposal for prosecution to S.O. - 4.8.2 A monthly statement on issue of show-cause notice giving details of factories SRO/NSRO-wise for the region as a whole in the prescribed format shall be prepared and sent to Concerned S.O. every month.

-4.10 Follow up action after sanctioning the prosecution
+4.9 Follow up action after sanctioning the prosecution